devstackweb3/mina/readme.md

 l/minanft.git"
 ```

-Taking taking a step back from the configuration of the local repository, I noticed that default configuration of project has started with the name of MinaNF dedicated to Github repo name.
+Taking a step back from the configuration of the local repository, I noticed that default configuration of project has started with the name of MinaNF dedicated to Github repo name.
 A name by default accessible in next.config.js and pages/reactCOIServiceWorker.tsx, for any possible changes.
+Starts to try with this name.

 ### Issue 1.0 | SnarkyJS Library depreciated
 It's necessary to update imports and methods used in the previous reference for a clear interpretation by libraries.